livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 7.8 Graph object identifiers

-`parent_id` is the identifier of a Parent within an app scope.
+`parent_id` is the app-scoped identifier of a Parent.

-`attr_id` is the identifier of an Attribute within an app scope.
+`attr_id` is the app-scoped identifier of an Attribute.

-`edge_id` is the identifier of an Edge within an app scope.
+`edge_id` is the app-scoped identifier of an Edge.

-`rating_id` is the identifier of a Rating within an app scope.
+`rating_id` is the app-scoped identifier of a Rating.

 `object_id` is a generic identifier for a graph object when the specific object type is not material to the statement.